 ENG 591.
 Modern Techniques For The Teaching Of English.
 3 Credits.
 Techniques of teaching language arts, composition, and literature in the secondary school.
 Practice in planning and designing units and courses of study.
 Exploration into the latest research in teaching English.
 ENG 592.
 Literature For The Elementary School.
 3 Credits.
+Contact department for more information about this course.
 ENG 593.
 Young Adult Literature.
 3 Credits.

 A critical examination of the Young Adult genre including current theoretical research in YA literature and the application of this research for teaching, writing, and literary analysis.
 ENG 594.
 Directed Studies In Composition & Rhetor.
 3 Credits.
 Offers students systematic guidance and instruction in a specially formulated project involving scholarly or empirical research in composition.
 ENG 595.
 Teaching Composition.
 3 Credits.

 A survey of developments and research in composition.
 Focus on the writing process, grading and evaluation, case approaches to writing assignments, writing across the curriculum, and remedial and developmental writing.
 ENG 596.
 Composition & Rhetoric.
 3 Credits.

+Contact department for more information about this course.
 ENG 599.
 English Transfer Credits (Graduate).
 3-9 Credits.

-Transfer Credits
+Transfer Credits Repeatable for credit.